sushant1212/Deep-Learning-Notes/DL/course5/README.md

 * c&#60;t&#62; = a&#60;t&#62; here.
 But it's not the same always.
 In LSTMs it's different.

 * c&#60;t&#62; is called memory cell. c_telda&#60;t&#62; is a potential replacement of c&#60;t&#62;.
 * GAMMAu is called the Gate.
-Its value lies between 0 and 1 (obviously because if the sigmid).
+Its value lies between 0 and 1 (obviously because if the sigmoid).
 The value which comes out of the gate determines whether there needs to be change in the memory cell or not.
 * The value of the c&#60;t&#62; is given by the third equation.
 * The pictorial summarization is given in the top-left side of the slide.
 Notice that these values of c&#60;t-1&#62; and GAMMAu determine the value of y_hat&#60;t&#62; and the value of c&#60;t&#62; which here is the value of a&#60;t&#62;.
 * All the quantities marked in red boxes have the same dimension.